dbhat/VirtualCL/Assignments/data-center/datacenter-wiki.md

  In this case, the IP.OF.CONTROLLER would be 127.0.0.1
 >ovs-ofctl show test

-* Download the scripts from www.
+* Download the scripts from emmy9.casa.umass.edu/datacenter.rb and emmy9.casa.umass.edu/fdb.rb.
 The script "datacenter.rb" is used to implement the data-center functionality.
 The controller makes use of a simple database implementation.
 The name of the script is “fdb.rb”.
 This is where the node-mapping information is populated on flooding to all the nodes.
 The controller assumes that eth1 and eth2 are servers and others are clients.

  * The next step is installing Apache server on Servers(eth1 and eth2) using the commands:
 >sudo apt-get install apache2